mateusznitka/protocolsmanager/README.md

 ## Version 2.0

-Plugin reworked for GLPI 11 and PHP 8.1+
+Plugin reworked for GLPI 11 and PHP 8.1+.
 - Fixed all depreceated code, added new functions and methods
-- Used more native GLPI functions and elements
+- Used more native GLPI functions and elements (both in backend and UI)
 - Refreshed UI with more logical and intuitive layout
 - Used newest version of dompdf library
 - Added new features: